-Chris King Precision Components is proud to have met the rigorous B Corporation standards and be a Certified B Corporation, joining their movement to use “business as a force for good™”.
+Chris King Precision Components is the first company in the bike industry to meet the rigorous B Corporation standards, joining a movement to use “business as a force for good™”.

-As a B Corporation we believe;
+As a B Corporation we:

-- That we must be the change we seek in the world.
+· Will be the change we seek in the world.

-- That, through their products, practices, and profits, businesses should aspire to do no harm and benefit all.
+· Will aspire, through our products, practices, and profits, to do no harm and benefit all.

 Let’s unpack that for a moment.
 When we say stakeholders, we mean you, we mean the planet, and we mean our employees.
-What we do has an impact on all of these.
-As a manufacturer we recognize that it takes large amounts of energy and resources to produce the raw materials that we machine into finished parts and because of this we want to manufacture our parts in the most responsible way we can, which begins with making serviceable components that last a lifetime so they never have to be made again.
+What we do has an impact on each of these groups.
+We recognize that it takes a lot of energy and resources to produce the raw materials that we machine into finished parts.
+And so, how we treat those materials, and how long our finished products last is the real measure of how well we’re serving our stakeholders.

 Chris King Precision Components occupies a 73,000sq ft factory in Portland, Oregon.
-To reduce our energy needs for heating and cooling we have designed and built a 3000 gallon water mass loop.
+To reduce our energy needs for heating and cooling, we designed and built a 3000 gallon water mass loop.
 This circulating water mass runs throughout the entire building and is connected to all elements that generate or need heating/cooling.
-For example; our heat treating vacuum autoclave, our lasers, many of the machines on the shop floor, the walk-in cooler in our cafe, and the server room are all connected to this system via heat pumps.
-This allows us to transfer the heat generated through these processes to the water mass and store it there until night time when we can use the ambient air temp outside to cool the water mass and start the cycle over again.
-Or in the winter, we can take this heat and redistribute it to heat all of the offices in the building.
-This system allows us to have no additional heating or cooling needs for two-thirds of the year and greatly reduces the need in the coldest and warmest months.
+For example; our heat-treating vacuum autoclave, our lasers, many of the machines on the shop floor, the walk-in cooler in our cafe, and the IT server room are all connected to this system via heat pumps.
+This allows us to transfer the heat generated through our daily processes to the water mass and store it there until night time when we can use the ambient air temperature outside to cool the water mass and start the cycle over again.
+In the winter, we can take this heat and redistribute it to heat all of the offices in the building.
+The system meets all our heating or cooling needs for two-thirds of the year and greatly reduces the energy we use in the coldest and warmest months.